andrefsilveira1/bikehub/README.md

 ## Execute backend:

 - Create a `.env` file.
 Take a look at `.env.example`.
-- Run any pending database migrations with `yarn db migrate:latest`
+- Synchronize your local database with any new migrations/seed files with `yarn db:setup`.
 - If you're using Docker, then just run `docker compose up`.
 - If not, then setup your Postgres database and run the server with `yarn dev`.